avioconsulting/ics-maven-plugin/README.md

 * If the `connection` property is set (name of a connection), a template JSON config file will be created.

 ### package
 * Runs the `package` goal.
-This goal generates an iar archive file.
+This goal generates an iar archive.

 ## Maven goals

 ### activate
-* Activates the integration
+* Activates the integration.
 * Parameters:

 	| Name        | Default Value | Description |
 	| ----        | ------------- | ------------ |
 	| enableTrace | false | Enables trace and audit payload  |

 ### deactivate
-* Dectivates the integration
+* Dectivates the integration.
+* Parameters: None

 ### export
-* Exports the integration as an iar file
+* Exports an integration from ICS as an iar file.
-* Expands archive into standard project directory
+* Expands archive into standard project directory (src/main).
 * Parameters:

 	| Name | Default Value | Description |